 Please note that application for this course is direct to the University and not via the Student Self Service pages, please email email@example.com or telephone 01604 893527 for an application pack.

-The School of Education is passionate about inspiring change that transforms the lives of children and young people.
+We are passionate about inspiring change that transforms the lives of children and young people.

 Park Campus, the larger of the two campuses, is set in 80 acres of open green parkland, occupying an impressive and spacious site.

 Facilities available on-site include a sports hall, restaurant, Students’ Union, Student Centre, shop, bar and nightclub.
 Safe and secure accommodation for more than 1,300 students is spread throughout Park Campus, with the majority placed within our student village combining stunning green spaces with welcoming Halls of Residence.